Athing Mu stumbles, falls in 800 meters and will not have chance to defend her Olympic title

 But in the 800 final, she barely made it half a lap.

-Despite the fall, Mu could still go to Paris as part of the U.S. relay pool; she was a key part of America’s gold-medal win in the 4×400 three years ago in Tokyo.
+Despite the fall, Mu could still go to Paris as part of the U.S. relay pool; she was a key part of the team’s gold-medal win in the 4×400 three years ago in Tokyo.

 In interviews leading into this week’s meet in Eugene, she said she had rediscovered her love for the sport and was looking forward to the quest to become a back-to-back champion.